 Industrial Sectors Embrace ESG Initiatives

+Today is Earth Day in the US, a day set aside since 1970 to show our support for environmental protection.
+Companies in energy and manufacturing are answering the call to be more sustainable and embracing environmental, social, and corporate governance (ESG).
+Wind energy just surpassed coal and nuclear power in energy output.
+Big energy companies are pursuing lower-carbon energy sources.
+By 2024, 70% of manufacturers will invest in software tools that support sustainability.
 While publicly-traded industrial companies are transforming their organizations to be stewards of the environment and transparent in their operations, it’s a steeper challenge for the market majority and laggards to change and meet ESG reporting requirements.
 In fact, in one global study, nearly half of 1,000 institutional and whole investors surveyed said a lack of robust data is holding back their organization’s further adoption of ESG goals like net-zero and lower carbon.
 The Securities and Exchange Commission (SEC) is also proposing a sustainability disclosure.

-Fortunately, as this video shows, industrial companies in energy and manufacturing can combine solutions from Uptake and Microsoft to be in a better position for ESG reporting requirements.
+Fortunately, as this video shows, industrial companies in energy and manufacturing can combine solutions from Fusion and Microsoft to be in a better position for ESG reporting requirements.
 What better day to highlight it than Earth Day?

 ESG Checklist